 Camille Bernal, Taos

-Camille here, living and creating artworks in my home at Taos Pueblo, New Mexico where I grew up, drawing inspiration from the spectacular scenery that is vividly tinted with a blessed spectrum of hues.
+Camille here, living and creating artworks in my childhood home located on the Taos Pueblo reservation, drawing inspiration from the spectacular scenery that is vividly tinted with a blessed spectrum of hues.

 Artists are a product of their environment and I’m no exception.
 My love for playing with dirt as a kid was later refined by instructors at the Institute of American Indian Arts in Santa Fe, NM, where I graduated in 2004.
 From about 2003 to 2014 I studied with pueblo potter Shawn Tafoya of Santa Clara Pueblo through the Poeh Arts Center in Pojoaque, NM.

 A good feel for the earth came by studying the different consistencies, qualities, and textures of pueblo clays.
 I adore the native Tewa clay from the Espanola Valley, although Taos is known for the sparkly micaceous variety.
 But in a modern world, one’s environment is not confined within a geographic or cultural bowl.

 I’m always working in an experimental style.
 My clay pieces might be traditional in form, or organically asymmetrical.
 I love the natural world, so my pots might be decorated with delicately painted fronds, stems and flowers climbing to the lip of the piece.
 Or perhaps they might be crawling with insects, like fuzzy caterpillars or wonderful pollinators.
 I enjoy hand carving some pieces, while others might be incised or embellished with clay adornments.